walkenho/Scrapbooks/Data-Science/ml-optimization-algorithms.md

 A variant of Gradient Descent with Momentum is to use the Nesterov Momentum, where the momentum is calculated at the approximate next point (instead of the current point).

 ## RMS Prop
-RMS stands for *root mean square*.
-Here, we exponentially weight the squares of momentum.
+RMS stands for **root mean square**.
+In RMS Prop, instead of exponentially weighting the momenta, we weight the squares of the momenta.
 In formulas this looks like this:
 SdW = beta * SdW + (1-beta) * dW<sup>2</sup>
 Sdb = beta * Sdb + (1-beta) * db<sup>2</sup>